Pedagogical Approaches

 Parent’s Role

 In this learning environment, the parents are very present, closely involved in their child’s development.
-The advantage of this method is that the parent does not have to become somebody else, such as a professional teacher.
+The advantage of this method is that the parent does not have to become somebody else, like a professional teacher.
 The child sees the adult as a mentor, a counselor, an inspiration, an initiator.
-The parents play an active role that may manifest itself in different ways.
+The parents play an active role that manifests in different ways.

 Imitation

-Children imitate adults: they gather around them, observe, take part in tasks, in their daily activities, they want to know more, and sometimes get involved.
-For example, sewing, playing a musical instrument, painting, reading, cooking, gardening, caring for domestic animals, making a budget, construction and renovation with tools, learning a new language, etc.
+Children imitate adults: they gravitate toward them, observe them, participate in everyday tasks.
+They want to know more, and sometimes, get involved. in tasks such as: sewing, playing a musical instrument, painting, reading, cooking, gardening, caring for domestic animals, making a budget, construction and renovation with tools, learning a new language, etc.

 Rich and Stimulating Environment

-The parent strives to supply a rich and stimulating environment for the child.
-This may be to deepen their current knowledge or interests, or to invite them to discover unknown subjects, to stimulate their five senses, or to meet new challenges.
-This technique is known as strewing.
-This may be by access to material, places, or people that we put intentionally in our child’s path with the goal of enriching their educational day.
+The parent strives to supply a rich and stimulating environment for the child, whether deepen their current knowledge or interests, or to invite them to discover unknown subjects, to stimulate their five senses, or to meet new challenges.
+This can involve a technique known as strewing, where the parent intentionally sprinkles the child’s path with access to material, locations, or people that will enrich their day-to-day education.

 Material

-For materials, objects left within a child’s view can be of any kind.
+Strewing can extend to materials too–objects of any kind can be left within the child’s view.
 For example, wooden objects in different forms, an antique, a photo album, a newspaper article, a tropical fruit for snack, etc. The goal: find something that they have not seen before that will peak their curiosity.
-Equally, usage of educational resources such as books left out, board games, workbooks, measuring tools, etc. is not excluded.
+Traditional educational materials, such as books , board games, workbooks, measuring tools, etc. can equally be left for the child to find and explore.

 Locations and Human Resources

-Natural learning happens everywhere!
-It’s not just for at home.
-Access to different locations (library, community center, shopping center, museums, the forest, town, etc.) and meetings with people in the community (the cashier, firefighter, mailman, garbage collector, etc.) are also sources of information and great to ask questions.
+Natural learning happens everywhere, not just at home!
+Access to different locationsthe library, community center, shopping center, museums, the forest, town, etc.—and meetings with people in the communitythe cashier, firefighter, mailman, garbage collector, etc.—are also great sources of information and a place for kids to ask questions.

-Not to mention the entrepreneurial opportunities when taking part in a parent’s business (programming, working on a farm, selling artistic creations, etc.) or at the Young Entrepreneurs Day, putting up a lemonade stand, or offering to help with chores such as cutting the grass.
-In addition, many other knowledge and skill sets can be acquired by volunteering.
+There are also entrepreneurial opportunities when the child takes part in a parent’s business (programming, working on a farm, selling artistic creations, etc.) or at the Young Entrepreneurs Day, putting up a lemonade stand, or offering to help with chores such as cutting the grass.
+In addition, kids can acquire a wealth of knowledge and skills through volunteering.

 Interdisciplinary Potential

-With natural learning, we do not confine knowledge, and no single discipline supersedes another.
+With natural learning, knowledge is not partitioned into subjects, and no single discipline supersedes another.
 The Quebec Education Program states that the development of competencies in an interdisciplinary context favors learning.

 The Example of the June Beetle

-All the spheres of learning can be studied following one small question from a child.
-The discovery of a brown bug in their yard encourages them to read in books to gather information on what would be identified as a June beetle.
-Using the computer for online research requires the child to write in order to find articles on the subject.
-The child must therefore understand the text that he is reading to be able to answer the questions.
-He may want to draw the insect or photograph it and then integrate an artistic approach to their discovery.
+It is amazing how, from one small, simple question posed by the child, all of the spheres of knowledge can be explored.
+Perhaps the discovery of a brown bug in their yard encourages them to read more about that bug in a book, eventually identifying it as a June beetle.
+Using the computer for online research, the child practices their writing in order to find more articles on the subject.
+The child must then understand the text that they read in order to answer questions they have.
+The child may want to draw the insect or photograph it and thus integrate art into their process.

-An oral presentation may follow when an unannounced guest arrives at the house, and they want to explain how fascinating it is, the insect that they found.
+An oral presentation may follow when a guest arrives at the house unannounced; the child might want to explain how fascinating it is, the insect that they found.
 They will be interested in geography when they ask where this insect is from.
 We want to learn about history when we learn that the insect arrived by accident on a boat from Europe, and it was discovered for the first time in Canada in 1959.
 Observing the insect and discovering its characteristics touch on the areas of science, more specifically biology.
 The children may want to measure it, compile statistics on the number of June beetles discovered per day, this touching on the area of mathematics.

 Benefits

-• Favors creativity and divergent thinking, given that the children are not encouraged to complete exercises day after day where only one answer is possible;
+• Fosters creativity and divergent thinking, given that the children are not encouraged day after day to complete exercises with only one right answer.

 • The children feel a great freedom and power over how their life is organized.
 They learn to make decisions and to develop an entrepreneurial spirit, rather than simply following instructions;

-• No line or difference between learning and life.
+• There is no separation or difference between learning and life.
 The children see all moments as learning occasions, rather than associate a time, material, or specific location to do so;

 • Because the children choose the moment and the subject that they learn, learning is seen as something pleasant.